 - You become eligible for another 12 months of OPT when you change to a higher educational level.

-- If you are in a STEM field, you may be eligible for an extension of 24-months of your OPT, with certain requirements met and a new slightly different application for the 'STEM OPT Extension.'
+- If you are in a STEM field, you may be eligible the 12 months plus an extension of additional 24 months of your OPT, with certain requirements met and a new slightly different application for the 'STEM OPT Extension.'

 Job offer and unemployment